-For the TRATON GROUP, being fit for the future means understanding and managing global challenges.
+For TRATON, being fit for the future means understanding and managing global challenges.
 We have to identify where opportunities and risks for both sustainable development and for our business success present themselves and focus our actions accordingly.
-Our goal is to actively shape the transportation industry of the future and make the TRATON GROUP a Global Champion.
+Our goal is to actively shape the transportation and logistics industry of the future and thus to make TRATON a Global Champion.
 In order to achieve this goal, we have to consistently act in a sustainable manner and fulfill our responsibility as a company.
 That applies to both our processes and our products.
 In doing so, we are laying the foundation for strengthening our market position in the long term.

-Renowned environmental rating agency ISS ESG has rewarded TRATON with “Prime” status and a good “C+” rating with a decile rank of 1 (out of 10) for its sustainable value creation efforts in the machinery sector.
-This puts TRATON in the top 14% of this industry.
-The fact that TRATON was rated as “very good” in the “Eco-efficiency” category is particularly worthy of mention (as of August 19, 2020).
+Renowned environmental rating agency ISS ESG has rewarded TRATON’s sustainable value creation efforts in the machinery sector with a Prime status, a good rating of C+ (scale of A+ to D–), and a very good classification of 1 (out of 10).
+This puts TRATON in the top 14% of companies in its industry.
+A total of 269 companies were compared.
+The fact that TRATON was rated as “very good” in the “Eco-efficiency” category (as of August 19, 2020) deserves a special mention.

 In a quest to turn low-pollutant urban mobility with as close to zero local emissions as possible into reality, MAN continues to drive the electrification of its commercial vehicles forward.
-The fully electric MAN eTGE van meets all the main requirements faced by intercity delivery operations of the future in terms of local emissions and the level of noise produced.
-This vehicle complies with the funding criteria of the Bundesamt für Wirtschaft und Ausfuhrkontrolle (BAFA — Federal Office of Economics and Export Control) with respect to the total cost of ownership to the same extent as its diesel counterparts.
-As part of the European Transport Sustainability Award 2020, the MAN eTGE was named Europe’s most sustainable vehicle by the Transport specialist magazine in the “Vans and delivery trucks” category.
+The all-electric MAN eTGE van meets all the main requirements faced by intercity delivery operations of the future in terms of local emissions and the level of noise produced.
+This vehicle complies with the funding criteria of the Bundesamt für Wirtschaft und Ausfuhrkontrolle (BAFA — German Federal Office of Economics and Export Control) with respect to the total cost of ownership (TCO) to the same extent as its diesel counterparts.
+As part of the European Transport Award for Sustainability 2020, the MAN eTGE was named Europe’s most sustainable vehicle by the Transport specialist magazine in the “Vans and delivery trucks” category.

 More information about sustainability can be found on our brands’ websites.